| MEDX Equipment(available at the Kraus Back and Neck Institute)

 spoke with, he said that for his players, "I don't just want results, I want

 the best results they can get."
+Arthur Jones realized the shortcomings of

 exercises such as the dumbbell curl, and realized that if one could give the